vives-webtechnology-2018/puchimon/README.md

 - [ ] Order the puchimons in the playersList in order of there health.
 The healthy players shown on top, dead players shown on the bottom
 - [ ] Show a red background color for dead Puchimons in the table

+**Important!**:  Try to commit each part of the exercise in a separate commit with a _meaningful_  commit message

 ## Report

 Don't forget to fill in the [REPORT.md](REPORT.md) at the end of the exercise.